Blue castle on an old door

 Winter in der SchweizIm Winter liegt insbesondere in höheren Lagen Schnee (Foto: Seraina Zellweger)

-Thinking you can see all of Switzerland in three days
+Thinking you can see the whole of Switzerland in three days

-Granted, Switzerland is small.
+Admittedly, Switzerland is small.
 Very small.
-In terms of land mass, it can fit 8.5 times in Germany, 67 times in Argentina and a whopping 414 times in Russia.
-But if you think that a few days are enough to explore the whole of Switzerland, you are badly mistaken.
+It can fit a staggering 8.5 times in Germany, 67 times in Argentina, and an incredible 414 times in Russia.
+However, if you think a few days are enough to explore all of Switzerland, you're sorely mistaken.

-The diversity of this small country is immense.
-Even if the distances between various sights and attractions are comparatively tiny, the Riviera in Ticino in no way resembles the stone formations of the Bernese Jura or the meanders of the Rhine around Schaffhausen.
-So take enough time to discover all the facets of Switzerland.
-We're happy to help you plan your itinerary in Switzerland.
+The diversity of this little country is immense.
+Even though the distances between various sights are relatively tiny, the Riviera in Ticino is nothing like the rock formations of the Bernese Jura or the winding Rhine around Schaffhausen.
+So take your time to uncover the full variety that Switzerland has to offer.
+We’re here to help you plan your itinerary through Switzerland.

 We admit it.
-The region around Interlaken is incredibly beautiful and has a lot to offer with the Jungfraujoch and Lake Thun.
-Just to name a few.
-But still, you can discover countless other places in Switzerland that are just as impressive and sometimes way less crowded.
-So try to include more stops in your trip than just the one in Interlaken.
+The region around Interlaken is incredibly beautiful and offers a lot, including the Jungfraujoch and the Lake Thun.
+But there are countless other places in Switzerland that are just as stunning and often far less crowded with tourists.
+So, try to include more stops in your trip.

-If you get thirsty at the train station and don't have your water bottle with you, takeaway stands or kiosks are real price traps.
-They sometimes charge you three times the price you'd normally pay.
-Since you can find a supermarket such as a Migrolino or Coop Pronto at every major train station, you can pick one of them instead to buy a drink at the regular price.
+If you find yourself thirsty at the train station and don’t have a water bottle with you, takeaway stands or kiosks can be real money traps.
+They often charge you three times what you would normally pay.
+Since you can usually find a supermarket like Migrolino or Coop Pronto at any major train station, you should opt for those to buy a drink at a regular price.

-In Switzerland, you'll find various chocolate factories that have set up a visitor center.
-This means you can check them out in person and find out all there is to know about Swiss chocolate.
-These places don't skimp on tasting opportunities, either.
-So if you show up with a full stomach, you'll definitely regret it once you arrive at the chocolate fountain.
-At the latest!
-The same applies to the Kambly factory in Trubschachen.
-So leave some room in your stomach when you go on a culinary discovery tour.
+Switzerland has various chocolate factories with visitor centers you can explore in person.
+They don’t hold back on tasting options either.
+So, if you show up with a full stomach, you’ll regret it at the chocolate fountain.
+The same goes for the Kambly factory in Trubschachen.
+Make sure to leave some room in your stomach when you go on a culinary adventure.

 Schokoladenfabrik SchweizSchokoladenfabrik in der Schweiz (Foto: Seraina Zellweger)